-You have a 12-file ChatGPT Project, the file you need is right there in the sidebar, you ask “what does our pricing policy say” and ChatGPT replies “I don’t see a pricing document in this Project.”
+You have a 12-file ChatGPT Project, the file you need is right there in the sidebar under Files, you ask “what does our pricing policy say” and ChatGPT replies “I don’t see a pricing document in this Project.”
 The file is unambiguously present.
-The cause is vector retrieval ranking: short or generic queries don’t generate embeddings close enough to any specific chunk, and the retrieval threshold drops the file.
-The fix is to be explicit — name the filename, paraphrase using terms from the document, or trigger a fresh retrieval by referencing the file directly.

 Common causes

-1. Query too short for embedding to discriminate
+1. Query too short for the embedding to discriminate

 “Pricing?” or “policy?” produces a tiny embedding that matches everything weakly.
-Retrieval ranks by similarity score, and below threshold (typically 0.7-0.75) no file gets attached to context.
+Retrieval ranks chunks by similarity score, and below the cutoff (commonly cited around 0.7-0.75 cosine similarity) no chunk gets attached to context.

 2. Query uses terms that don’t appear in the file